 Our operations have and may continue to be negatively affected by a range of external factors related to the COVID-19 pandemic that are not within our control.
-We have shifted to a remote workforce strategy for our employees in the U.S. and we have closed most of our leased office locations in the U.S., which could result in a less effective workforce in the long-term.
-As a result of the resurgence of the COVID-19 pandemic's Omicron variant in China during the first quarter of 2022, we closed our offices again in China and shifted to a remote workforce strategy in China.
+We maintain a remote workforce strategy for our employees in the U.S., having closed most of our leased office locations in the U.S. beginning in fiscal 2021, which could result in a less effective workforce in the long-term.
+As a result of surges in COVID-19 variants in China throughout 2022, we were forced to intermittently close our offices in China and shift to a remote workforce strategy.
 While we have resumed normal operations in China, it is possible that we may continue to experience similar issues in the future due to the pandemic, which over a prolonged period of time, could potentially delay our ability to launch new products or services.
-In addition, many of the third-party call centers we rely on to provide customer support experienced periodic disruptions in 2021 due to the ongoing pandemic, which resulted in delayed responses to customers and a higher usage of automated services, and contributed to higher costs and transaction losses compared to prior periods.
+In addition, in 2021, we experienced higher costs and transaction losses compared to prior periods due to pandemic-related disruptions of our outsourced customer support operations.
 The business and operations of our retail distributors and our BaaS and other partners were likewise disrupted, with many having experienced reduced foot traffic or usage of their services.
 We may continue to experience increased costs, which could continue to adversely affect our business, results of operations, and financial condition in future periods.

-Despite widespread vaccination efforts as well as dropping infection and hospitalization rates in the United States, COVID-19 could still have an adverse impact on our business as the duration and magnitude of the continuing effects of COVID-19 remain uncertain and dependent on various factors, including the continued severity and transmission rates of the virus and variants of the virus, the effectiveness of COVID-19 vaccines against such variants, the extent and effectiveness of future containment and mitigation efforts, including vaccination programs and mandates, the type of stimulus measures and other policy responses that the U.S. government or regulators may further adopt, including interest rate increases, if any, and the impact of these and other factors on our employees, customers, retail distributors, partners and vendors.
-Governmental actions such as the American Rescue Plan of 2021 helped mitigate the effects of COVID-19 on our business in 2021 but have since expired, and our income has and could continue to be impacted as a result.
+We could experience other, similar adverse impacts on our business in the future as the duration and magnitude of the continuing effects of COVID-19 remain uncertain and dependent on various factors, including the continued severity and transmission rates of the virus and variants of the virus, the effectiveness of COVID-19 vaccines against such variants, the extent and effectiveness of future containment and mitigation efforts, the type of stimulus measures and other policy responses that the U.S. government or regulators may further adopt, and the impact of these and other factors on our employees, customers, retail distributors, partners and vendors.